A. Land Between the Lakes has approximately 110,000 acres in Kentucky and 60,000 acres in Tennessee, which is a total of 170,000 acres.

 A. It depends on your vehicle.
 If equipped with a roll-cage, seatbelts, and designed by the manufacturer to carry more than one person, then a passenger is allowed (i.e. street legal vehicles, buggies, side-by-sides).
 If not designed or not equipped, the answer is ‘No’ for dirt bikes and most ATVs.
 Look at manufacturer sticker for guidance.

 A. You can purchase fuel in our neighboring communities, approximately 6 miles away.
 We have a list of area stores for bike and motor parts at the gatehouse.

 A. No. Campers can shower at Wranglers Campground for $5 per person with their current permit.

 A. No. All non-street legal vehicles must be trailered in from adjacent areas to Turkey Bay.
 Parking at Turkey Bay is free.

 A. Yes.
 Turkey Trot kid’s area is the perfect place for children under age 16 with proper size OHV to learn proper riding techniques under parental supervision.

 A. No. Metal detectors are not permitted on any federal public land.

-A. Energy Lake rents canoes and you will find canoe and kayak rentals at Nature Station.
+A. Energy Lake and Woodlands Nature Station rent canoes and kayaks.
 To rent a boat, go to any of the local state resort parks or private marinas.

 A. We provide over 20 public boat ramps; these are marked with boat ramp/lake access signs.
-You can also find a boat ramp at all designated Backcountry Camping Areas.
+You can also find a boat ramp at all designated Basic Camping Areas.